Super Mario Bros.: Music

-Nintendo sound designer Koji Kondo wrote the six-track score for Super Mario Bros., as well as all of the game's sound effects.
+Nintendo sound designer Koji Kondo created the six-track score and all sound effects.
 At the time he was composing, video game music was mostly meant to attract attention, not necessarily to enhance or conform to the game.
 Kondo's work on Super Mario Bros. was one of the major forces in the shift towards music becoming an integral and participatory part of video games.
 Kondo had two specific goals for his music: "to convey an unambiguous sonic image of the game world", and "to enhance the emotional and physical experience of the gamer".

 The music of Super Mario Bros. is coordinated with the onscreen animations of the various sprites, which was one way which Kondo created a sense of greater immersion.
-Kondo was not the first to do this in a video game; for instance, Space Invaders features a simple song that gets faster and faster as the aliens speed up, eliciting a sense of stress and impending doom which matches the increasing challenge of the game.
+Kondo was not the first to do this in a video game, for instance, Space Invaders features a simple song that gets faster as the aliens speed up, eliciting a sense of stress and impending doom which matches the increasing challenge of the game.
 Unlike most games at the time, for which composers were hired later in the process to add music to a nearly finished game, Kondo was a part of the development team almost from the beginning of production, working in tandem with the rest of the team to create the game's soundtrack.
 Kondo's compositions were largely influenced by the game's gameplay, intending for it to "heighten the feeling" of how the game controls.

-Before composition began, a prototype of the game was presented to Kondo so that he could get an idea of Mario's general environment and revolve the music around it.
+Before composition began, a prototype of the game was presented to Kondo in December 1984, so that he could get an idea of Mario's general environment and revolve the music around it.
 Kondo wrote the score with the help of a small piano to create appropriate melodies to fit the game's environments.
-After the development of the game showed progress, Kondo began to feel that his music did not quite fit the pace of the game, so he changed it a bit by increasing the songs' tempos.
-The music was further adjusted based on the expectations of Nintendo's playtesters.
+After the development of the game showed progress, Kondo began to feel that his music did not quite fit the pace of the game, thus he increased the songs' tempos.
+The music was further adjusted based on the expectations and feedback of Nintendo's playtesters.

-Kondo would later compose new music for the new Super Mario Bros. ice, desert, and nighttime level themes that appeared in the 2019 level-creator game Super Mario Maker 2.
+Kondo later composed new music for the Super Mario Bros. snow, desert, and forest level themes that appeared in the 2019 level-creator game Super Mario Maker 2.